MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 Feature installation is the process of linking a ``.fo`` file in memory.
 It is triggered by a call to the `Kernel.install(InputStream)`_ method.
 It consists of:

-- transfer the Feature content (code and resources) to target memory location,
+- transferring the Feature content (code and resources) to the target memory location,
-- apply relocations to code (e.g. resolving final addresses to instructions such as method call, static field access, ...).
+- applying relocations to code (e.g., resolving final addresses in instructions such as method call, static field access, ...).

 The ``LLKERNEL_impl.h`` Abstraction Layer interface provides Low Level APIs for allocating and transferring Feature content in different memory areas.

-There are 2 kinds of installation:
+There are two kinds of installation:

-- In-place Installation: The Feature content is allocated in RAM.
+- In-place installation: The Feature content is allocated in RAM.
-- Custom Installation: The Feature content is copied to any byte-addressable memory, including ROM.
+- Custom installation: The Feature content is copied to any byte-addressable memory, including ROM.

 Both installation modes require a certain amount of RAM: